When are Hopf algebras determined by integer sequences?: Characterization of by dimension sequence

 \begin{example} Many combinatorially interesting sequences correspond to \FGCCHAs, but it is not obvious when this is the case; we illustrate this by considering two closely-related sequences. \begin{enumerate} \item $(1,1,2,3,5,8,13,\ldots)$, the Fibonacci sequence

-\item $(2,1,3,4,7,11,18,\ldots)$, the Lucas sequence \end{enumerate} Let us consider the Fibonacci sequence $\vec{f} = (1,1,2,3,5,8,13,\ldots)$ as if it could be the graded dimensions of some Hopf algebra.
+\item $(2,1,3,4,7,11,18,\ldots)$, the Lucas sequence \end{enumerate} Let us consider the Fibonacci sequence $\vec{f} = (1,1,2,3,5,8,13,\ldots)$ as if it could be the dimension sequence of some Hopf algebra.
 We compute first that $\phi_{h,a}(\vec{f}) = (1,0,1,0,1,0,\ldots)$ and by Theorem \ref{thm:a sequence} conclude that there is a Hopf algebra $H$ with a basis indexed by compositions with only odd parts and with one generator at each odd degree.
-This Hopf algebra $H$ has graded dimension equal to $\vecdim(H) = \vec{f}$.
+This Hopf algebra $H$ has dimension sequence equal to $\vecdim(H) = \vec{f}$.
 This Hopf algebra is sometimes referred to as the peak algebra~\cite[\S 2]{Bergeron_2002}.